 1981 Oregon Legislature approves a test of vote-by-mail (VBM) for local elections.

-December 1995 Oregon becomes first state to conduct primary election totally by mail to nominate candidates to fill a vacancy in a federal office; 58 percent turnout.
+December 1995 Oregon becomes 1st state to conduct primary election totally by mail to nominate candidates to fill a vacancy in a federal office;

 Spring/summer 1997 Oregon House of Representatives approves proposal to expand VBM to primary and general elections.
 The bill dies in a Senate committee.
 The Governor would've signed the bill into law.

 May 1998 Primary election at the polls.
 41%

 of registered voters in Oregon are permanent absentee voters.
 Overall, the state posts a record-low turnout of